-My dad went to The College of Creative Studies, so I was always surrounded by artwork.
-From the moment I was able to pick up a pencil I was drawing.
-My parents encouraged me to be creative and praised me as much as possible.
-Mom had a habit of saving every scrap of paper I ever doodled on.
-Dad, on the other hand, started critiquing me to help me get better when I was young too.
-I was about seven or so when I started taking photos.
-I would take my mom's film camera and run around taking photos of birds, my cat, my friends.
-I have a basket full of loose photographs from my young years before I eventually learned to properly take photos in my classes in high school.
+I was surrounded by art as a kid, and I started doodling the moment I could pick up a pencil.
+My parents encouraged me to be creative and always gave me the resources I needed to practice.
+My mom had a habit of saving every scrap of paper I ever scribbled on and praised me.
+Meanwhile, my dad - who has a degree in Fine Arts from the College of Creative Studies - took the constructive criticism approach to help me improve.
+I was about seven, I would take my mom's film camera and run around the neighborhood taking photos of birds, my cat, and my friends.
+I have a basket full of loose photographs from my young years before I learned how to "properly" take photos and factor in things such as lighting and composition.
 As for other mediums, such as painting, I would paint with my dad and eventually took a class to learn proper techniques.

 What is your favorite thing to draw / take photos of?